The Reserve Bank has a presence across the country and in three financial centres overseas.

 - Europe – Chief Representative: James Whitelaw

-- New York – Chief Representative: Christopher Thompson
+- New York – Chief Representative: Carl Schwartz

 The European Office in London maintains liaison with central banks and other institutions and authorities in Europe, including the Bank for International Settlements and the Organisation for Economic Co-operation and Development.
 The New York Office performs similar functions in respect to North America.
 Both of these offices monitor economic and financial developments in the local markets, and are responsible for foreign exchange operations and investment of international reserves.
 The China Office in Beijing is responsible for monitoring local economic and financial developments as well as maintaining relationships with government and private entities.